 - Health insurance (unless provided by the host institution)

-- Citizenship: Must be a citizen of a low- or middle-income country (as defined by the World Bank)
+- Be a citizen of a low- or middle-income country (as per World Bank classification).

-- Commitment: Must intend to return to their home country after the fellowship to contribute to MS research and care
+- Must return to home country after the study period to contribute to MS research/care.

 Required Documents: McDonald Fellowships 2026